-Use this feature to enable or disable the DDR4 command address parity.
+Use this feature to address the DDR4 command parity.
 The options are Disabled and Enabled.

 Memory Frequency

 Use this feature to set the maximum memory frequency for onboard memory modules.
 The options are DDR-1600, DDR-1867, DDR-2133, and DDR-2400.